Liquid Hopfield model: retrieval and localization in multicomponent liquid mixtures

 where $\vec{\gamma}^{\alpha}= (\vec{\xi}^{\alpha} - q)/n$, $c_{\alpha\beta}=\sum_{i=1}^N\gamma_i^{\alpha}\gamma_i^{\beta}/N$ is a covariance matrix, and $c^{-1}_{\alpha\beta}$ its inverse.
 Here, $q=Q/N$ is the sparsity parameter, equal for all targets, with $Q$ the number of components enriched in the target compositions (i.e., for which $\xi^{\alpha}_i=1$, see Fig.~\ref{fig:schema}B), and $n = \sqrt{q\left(1 - q\right)}$ is a normalization factor.
 Due to its combination of concepts from multi-components fluids and neural networks, we refer to this model as the \textit{liquid Hopfield model}.
 Notice that for orthogonal $\vec{\gamma}^{\alpha}$ we recover

 which we recognize as the interaction matrix used by Hopfield in Ref.~\cite{hopfield1982neural}.

 Our approach to study retrieval in the liquid Hopfield model is as follows.
-We first focus on a special set of targets, for which $\vec{\gamma}^{\alpha}$ are the columns of Sylvester-Hadamard matrices (see Appendix~\ref{app:symmetric}).
+We first focus on a special set of targets, for which $\vec{\gamma}^{\alpha}$ are the columns of Sylvester-Hadamard matrices (see \textit{Materials and Methods} for a definition).
 We call these the \textit{hypersymmetric} targets.
 While a seemingly peculiar choice, we later show that hypersymmetric targets are the most stringent choice, i.e., when these targets are stable, then for the same model parameters any other set of targets are also stable.
-Therefore, we first focus on hypersymmetric targets in Secs~\ref{sec:stab}--\ref{sec:localization}, and then generalize our results for arbitrary targets in Secs.~\ref{sec:gen}.
+Therefore, we first focus on hypersymmetric targets and then generalize our results for arbitrary targets.